Support Your Immune System 10/20/22

 - Moderate exercise to tolerance boosts your immune system and keeps you from yelling at your kids

-- Healthy individuals can raise their body temperature with a sauna, steam bath and exercising to a sweat.
+- Healthy adults can raise their body temperature with a sauna, steam bath and exercising to a sweat.

 - Mucous membrane hygiene: gargle with saltwater for sore throats and postnasal drip, use X-clear or saline nasal irrigation.
-Be sure to clean your device with 70% isopropyl alcohol or hot soapy water after each use.
+Clean your device with peroxide or hot soapy water after each use.

 - Gently with the pad of your finger stimulate Chapman’s immune points.
-Rib raising is a helpful osteopathic technique to support the lungs.
+See the points below for earaches, sinuses tonsils and lungs.
+Rib raising is a helpful osteopathic technique to aid the lungs in clearing out mucous to prevent respiratory infections.
 Stretch to keep your rib cage moving to improve blood flow and lymphatic drainage to your lungs.